Frankencoin-ZCHF/FrankenCoin/README.md

 npx hardhat node
 npx hardhat run scripts/deploy.ts
 ```

+ABIs can be found in `/abi` and are generated upon compilation (setting in hardhat.config.ts).
 # Deployment
 Define the private key from your deployer address as an environment variable, and then run a script with
 a parameter (e.g., `sepolia` that specifies the network: